HOME

 Civil Record: Arthur Land, son of John Land, cloth drawer, and Lydia Land formerly Law, was born August 31, 1864, Wheats Croft Batley.
 Birth reported September 7, 1864 by Lydia Land, mother (Civil Record).

-Church Record: I did not find a baptismal record for Arthur.
+Church Record: I did not find a baptismal record for Arthur as of July 2011.

 Further Records: Arthur immigrated to Philadelphia with Lydia in 1883.
 I did not find any other records for him in Philadelphia.